 Reopening with Equity in Mind: Opportunities for Culturally Relevant Practice for Museums

-The Cultural Competence Learning Institute (CCLI)—a partnership between ASTC, the Association of Children’s Museums, Children’s Discovery Museum of San Jose, and Garibay Group—invites you to attend this webinar on May 19 at 3:00 p.m.
+CCLI (Cultural Competence Learning Institute)—a partnership between ASTC, the Association of Children’s Museums, Children’s Discovery Museum of San Jose, and Garibay Group—invites you to attend this webinar on May 19 at 3:00 p.m.
 EDT.

 Hands-on Online Activities: How Museum Educators are Adapting